 Size & Growth

-Peperomia San Marino has a flattened, globe shaped growth habit.
-Plants grow to be approximately 8” inches tall and about 12” inches wide and a slow growth rate.
+Peperomia San Marino has a flattened, globe-shaped growth habit.
+Plants grow approximately 8″ inches tall and about 12″ inches wide with a slow growth rate.
 San Marino looks similar to Peperomia Eden Rosso with smaller, lighter green foliage.

 Light & Temperature

-Protect against harsh, bright direct sunlight.
-These plants do best in east or west facing windows.
+Protect against harsh, bright, direct sunlight.
+These plants do best in east or west-facing windows.

-Watering & Feeding
+San Marino Plant Care: Watering & Feeding

 In the springtime, use a diluted mixture of liquid fertilizer twice a month.
 In the summertime, reduce this to a monthly application.
 Do not feed the plant during the fall and winter.